hillarykrumbholz/Mental_Health_in_Tech/README.md

 - Since  data set is categorical, we will be using "OneHotEncoder" from  Sklearn library.
 This will allow us to take  categorical data from each column and subsequently split it into multiple response columns for each response.
 The categorical data is replaced by 1s and 0s, depending on which column has what value.
 For example, most of  questions in  survey have either a "yes", "no" or "I don't know" response", meaning that we will get three new columns for each question asked.

 ### Database Storage

+We used a SQLite database to hold our data tables that will interact with our machine learning model.

 ### Machine Learning Model - Random Forest